 Authorised by the Ministry of Hajj

 Only registered travel agents authorised by the Saudi Ministry of Hajj are permitted to organise Hajj and Umrah trips.
-Other travel agents organising Hajj and Umrah trips may be sub-groups or sub-agents of those agencies that are registered and belong to them directly or indirectly.
+Other operators organising Hajj and Umrah journeys may be sub-agents or sub-groups of those particular agencies, and may belong to them directly or indirectly.

 - The authorised agencies for Hajj services can be found here.

 - The authorised agencies for Umrah services can be found here.

 |There are a number of advantages of using an authorised agency rather than a sub-group or sub-agent:|

 |Knowledge – authorised agencies are more likely to be aware of the latest rules, regulations and processes involved with the entire journey including documentation, accommodation, catering and transport requirements.
 This is less likely to be the case with sub-agents and sub-groups.|